-- (a) Due to his or her illness. - (b) Due to guarantine under the direction of a county or city health officer. - (c) For the purpose of having medical, dental, optometric, or chiropractic services rendered. - (d) For the purpose of attending the funeral services of a member of his or her immediate family, so long as the absence is not more than one day if the service is conducted in California and not more than three days if the service is conducted outside California. - (e) For the purpose of jury duty in the manner provided for by law. - (f) Due to the illness or medical appointment during school hours of a child of whom the pupil is the custodial parent, including absence to care for a sick child for which the school shall not require a note from a doctor. - (g) For justifiable personal reasons, including, but not limited to, an appearance in court, attendance at a funeral service, observance of a holiday or ceremony of his or her religion, attendance at religious retreats, or attendance at an employment conference, when the pupil's absence has been requested in writing by the parent or guardian and approved by the principal or a designated representative pursuant to uniform standards established by the governing board. - (h) For the purpose of serving as a member of a precinct board for an election pursuant to Section 12302 of the Elections Code. - (i) For the purpose of spending time with a member of the pupil's immediate family, who is an active duty member of the uniformed services, as defined in EC § 49701, and has been called to duty for, is on leave from, or has immediately returned from, deployment to a combat zone or combat support position.
-Absences granted pursuant to this paragraph shall be granted for a period of time to be determined at the discretion of the superintendent of the school district - A valid excuse may include other reasons that are within the discretion of school administrators, and, based on the pupil's circumstances. - (k) Authorized at the discretion of a school administrator, as described in subdivision (c) of Section 48260. - (2) A pupil absent from school under this section shall be allowed to complete all assignments and tests missed during the absence that can be reasonably provided and, upon satisfactory completion within a reasonable period of time, shall be given full credit therefore.
+- (a) Due to the pupil's illness, including an absence for the benefit of the pupil's mental or behavioral health.
+The state board shall update its illness verification regulations, as necessary, to account for including a pupil's absence for the benefit of the pupil's mental or behavioral health within the scope of this paragraph. - (b) Due to quarantine under the direction of a county or city health officer. - (c) For the purpose of having medical, dental, optometric, or chiropractic services rendered. - (d) For the purpose of attending the funeral services of a member of his or her immediate family, so long as the absence is not more than one day if the service is conducted in California and not more than three days if the service is conducted outside California. - (e) For the purpose of jury duty in the manner provided for by law. - (f) Due to the illness or medical appointment during school hours of a child of whom the pupil is the custodial parent, including absence to care for a sick child for which the school shall not require a note from a doctor. - (g) For justifiable personal reasons, including, but not limited to, an appearance in court, attendance at a funeral service, observance of a holiday or ceremony of his or her religion, attendance at religious retreats, or attendance at an employment conference, when the pupil's absence has been requested in writing by the parent or guardian and approved by the principal or a designated representative pursuant to uniform standards established by the governing board. - (h) For the purpose of serving as a member of a precinct board for an election pursuant to Section 12302 of the Elections Code. - (i) For the purpose of spending time with a member of the pupil's immediate family, who is an active duty member of the uniformed services, as defined in EC § 49701, and has been called to duty for, is on leave from, or has immediately returned from, deployment to a combat zone or combat support position.
+Absences granted pursuant to this paragraph shall be granted for a period of time to be determined at the discretion of the superintendent of the school district - (j) A valid excuse may include other reasons that are within the discretion of school administrators, and, based on the pupil's circumstances. - (k) Authorized at the discretion of a school administrator, as described in subdivision (c) of Section 48260. - (2) A pupil absent from school under this section shall be allowed to complete all assignments and tests missed during the absence that can be reasonably provided and, upon satisfactory completion within a reasonable period of time, shall be given full credit therefore.
 The teacher of any class from which a pupil is absent shall determine the tests and assignments shall be reasonably equivalent to, but not necessarily identical to, the tests and assignments that the pupil missed during the absence. - (3) For purposes of this section, attendance at religious retreats shall not exceed four hours per semester. - (4) Absences pursuant to this section are deemed to be absences in computing average daily attendance and shall not generate state apportionment payments. - (5) "Immediate family," as used in this section, means the parent or guardian, brother or sister, grandparents, or any other relative living in the household of the pupil.

-Truancy:
+• Truancy: